June 20-24, 2022 | (2nd edition)

 The fee will cover tuition, teaching materials, lunches in the San Servolo cafeteria and social events.

-Student participants will be responsible for covering their own travel expenses to and from Venice, local transportation, breakfasts and evening meals.
+Student participants will be responsible for covering their own travel expenses to and from Venice, local transportation, and evening meals.

 Accommodation costs on campus